 All snakes, including the venomous, are members of nature's team.
 As good team members they have work to do.
 And whether we like them or not nature needs them and the job that they are doing for this earth.

 All snakes and especially the non- venomous should b e left alone.
-If the snake we see is not one of the venomous species it should be left alone to go about its business.
-It poses no threat whatsoever to us, our child, our dog or our cat.
+If the snake we see is not one of the venomous species it should be allowed to go about its business.
+It poses no threat whatsoever to us our child our dog or our cat.

-This video teaches easy methods of recognizing the four venomous snakes of North America.
+This video teaches easy methods of recognizing the few venomous snakes of North America.
 It is the first, the best and the only video of its kind."

 Coral Snake - It is not a pit viper.
 It is a member of the Cobra Family.
 Therefore it has no facial pits.
 But it does have vertically elliptical pupils.
 Striking colors of red, black and yellow.
 Its bands encircle its entire body which means its belly is just as beautiful as its back.
 Positive ID: Yellow band separates every color, black nose, and red bands disappear towards the tail.
 Three known species in the U. S., all similar in appearance.

 © 2009 okefenokeejoe.com